Major Updates In Progress

 Effective FY 2021-22, the Teaching Assistant Allocation Model will include resources to cover resident tuition, health insurance, and full campus fees for each 50% TA calculated by the model (ie, every 1 FTE = 2 50% TAs).

-Please stay tuned for updates to the EVC resource pages above and FAQs found below on this page.
+Please stay tuned for updates to the EVC resource pages above and FAQs found on this page.